Oak Beach, New York: Shannan Gilbert

 On May 1, 2010, Shannan Gilbert, an aspiring actress from Jersey City, N.J., who worked as an escort, disappeared after a job in Oak Beach’s gated community.
-While searching for Gilbert, the police found the remains of 10 bodies miles away near Gilgo Beach—some in December 2010 and others in April 2011—and approximately nine miles from where Gilbert’s body was eventually discovered.
+While searching for Gilbert, the police found the remains of 10 bodies miles away near Gilgo Beach—some in December 2010 and others in April 2011—and approximately nine miles from where Gilbert's body was eventually discovered.
 Authorities believe Gilbert got lost within the marsh land and died from either exposure or accidental drowning.

 On November 29, 2011, the police announced their belief that one person is responsible for all 10 deaths (whom the press refers to at various times as: "the Long Island serial killer", "LISK", "the Gilgo Beach Killer", or "the Craigslist Ripper"), and that they did not believe the case of Gilbert, who went missing before the first set of bodies was found, was related.
 "It is clear that the area in and around Gilgo Beach has been used to discard human remains for some period of time," said Suffolk County District Attorney Thomas Spota.

 On December 10, 2015, Suffolk County Police announced that the FBI had officially joined the investigation.
 A spokesperson for the FBI confirmed the announcement.
 The FBI had previously assisted in the search for victims, but was never officially part of the investigation until this announcement.
 A crucial break in this case came in January 2023, and in July 2023 police arrested Rex Heuermann, a Manhattan architect—whose clients included Catholic Charities, American Airlines, and other tenants at John F. Kennedy, Jr. International Airport—who resided in Massapequa Park.
-As of June 2024, Heuermann has been charged with the killing of five of these individuals, with the investigation ongoing.
+In 2026, Heuermann pleaded guilty to the killing of seven women and confessed to an eighth murder for which he had not been charged; however, Shannan Gilbert was not among these victims.

 The Gilbert Family’s attorney stated that Shannan Gilbert will be remembered as the woman who by her death exposed this killer and the truth.